-Snyder was awarded the Marsden Trophy as female athlete of the year after a stellar season as a member of the Warrior field hockey team.
+Lance was awarded the Marsden Trophy as female athlete of the year after a memorable season on the track.

 Other hardware handed out included the annual Warrior Shield of Excellence award recognizing outstanding accomplishments by a graduating student-athlete in their sport, academics and community service.

 Lance and Behenna were both double-award winners receiving the shields while three other standout student-athletes received the prestigious award.